End of Life: Helping with Comfort and Care

-Losing someone close to you can make you feel sad, lost, alone, and maybe even angry.
-You greatly miss the person who has died—you want them back.
+Losing someone close to you may leave you feeling sad, lost, alone, or even angry.
+You may miss the person who has died—you want him or her back.
 You might have also been so busy with caregiving that it now seems you have nothing to do.
 This can add to your feelings of loss.
-This is all part of grieving, a normal reaction to the loss of someone you love.
+This is all part of mourning, a normal reaction to the loss of someone you’ve cared for.

-There are many ways to grieve and to learn to accept this loss.
+There are many ways to grieve and to learn to accept loss.
 Try not to ignore your grief.
 Support may be available until you can manage your grief on your own.
-It is especially important to get help with your loss if you feel overwhelmed, consumed, or very depressed by it.
+It is especially important to get help with your loss if you feel overwhelmed or very depressed by it.

 An essential part of hospice is providing grief counseling to the family of someone who was under their care.
-Even if hospice was not used before the death, you can ask hospice workers for bereavement support at this time.
-If the death happened at a nursing home or hospital, there is often a social worker you can ask for resources that can help.
+You can ask hospice workers for bereavement support at this time, even if hospice was not used before the death.
+Nursing homes and hospitals often have social workers who have helpful resources.
 The funeral home might also be able to suggest where you can find counseling.

 Remember to take good care of yourself.
 You might know that grief affects how you feel emotionally, but you may not realize that it can also have physical effects.
 The stress of the death and your grief could even make you sick.
 Eat well, exercise, get enough sleep, and get back to doing things you used to enjoy, like going to the movies, walking, or reading.
 Accept offers of help or companionship from friends and family.
 It’s good for you and for them.